Home > Analyses > Utilities > The Southern Company

 Analysis of the company’s bankruptcy risk

-The Altman Z-Score indicates that The Southern Company is currently in the distress zone, suggesting a higher risk of financial distress and potential bankruptcy:
+The Altman Z-Score places the company in the distress zone, indicating a high risk of bankruptcy and financial instability:

 altman z score analysis